QSMxT/QSMxT/README.md

 ![QSMxT Process Diagram](https://qsmxt.github.io/images/qsmxt-process-diagram.png)

-QSMxT is a complete QSM processing and analysis pipeline that excels at automatically reconstructing and processing QSM across large groups of participants.
+QSMxT is an end-to-end software toolbox for QSM that excels at automatically reconstructing and processing QSM across large groups of participants using sensible defaults.

 QSMxT provides pipelines implemented in Python that: